Up to 50% of sales go to the business that responds first.

 If your teams are communicating about content and content creation, they should also be tracking how leads progress through the sales process.
 Are leads consistently getting stuck in the same place in the sales process?
 Is the sales team dealing with too many unqualified leads?
 Are leads' pain points never fully addressed?

-While you're researching how to get the most from your marketing and sales efforts don't be so quick to imitate or copy someone else's tactics.
+While you're researching how to get the most from your marketing and sales performance, don't be so quick to imitate or copy someone else's tactics.
 You're better off curating a custom plan specific to your business and people.

-* This blog was originally published on May 06, 2018, and updated on February 1, 2021 for accuracy.
+* This blog was originally published on May 06, 2018, and updated on February 13, 2023.